 These paper ornaments are a classic craft that many of us probably made in school when we were kids.
 But they have a modern-vintage feel to them (I may have just made that up…) that I love, and you could use these as gifts or to decorate your home for an inexpensive and festive touch.
 In fact, we’re going to put a second tree up this year in my office, and I’m thinking about decorating it entirely in these paper ornaments in various sizes.
 Fun!

-Don’t worry — if red and aqua isn’t your style, you’ll find tons of double-sided craft paper at your local craft store in a variety of styles and colors.
+Don’t worry — if red and aqua isn’t your style, you’ll find tons of double-sided craft paper in various styles and colors at your local craft store.

 - double-sided scrapbook paper